Skip to content

 5. @api.after Hook function

-The errors thrown in steps 2, 3 and 4 can be handled by the handle_error general hook function, and the errors thrown in all steps (1 ~ 5) will be handled by the @api.handle hook function
+The errors thrown in steps 2, 3 and 4 can be handled by the handle_error generic hook function, and the errors thrown in all steps (1 ~ 5) will be handled by the @api.handle hook function

-Similar to the API class, Client the class also supports the definition of multi-level tree routing through mounting, which is convenient for large request SDK to organize code.
+Similar to the API class, the Client class also supports the definition of multi-level tree routing through mounting, which is convenient for large request SDK to organize code.
 The following is an example

 from utilmeta.core import cli, api, request, response